github/docs/content/codespaces/troubleshooting/working-with-support-for-github-codespaces.md

   - /codespaces/troubleshooting/working-with-support-for-codespaces
 ---

 Before support can help you with problems with codespaces, you need to know the permanent name of the codespace and its codespaces ID (identifier).
 In addition, support may ask you to share some logs with them.
-For more information, see "[{% data variables.product.prodname_github_codespaces %} logs](/codespaces/troubleshooting/github-codespaces-logs)" and "[About GitHub Support](/support/learning-about-github-support/about-github-support)."
+For more information, see "[AUTOTITLE](/codespaces/troubleshooting/github-codespaces-logs)" and "[AUTOTITLE](/support/learning-about-github-support/about-github-support)."

 ## Codespace names

 Each codespace has a unique name that is a combination of your {% data variables.product.company_short %} handle, two or three automatically generated words, and some random characters.
 For example: `octocat-literate-space-parakeet-mld5`.
 The two or three automatically generated words also form the initial display name of your codespace, in this case, `literate-space-parakeet`.
 You can change the display name for a codespace, but this will not affect the permanent name.
-For more information, see "[Renaming a codespace](/codespaces/customizing-your-codespace/renaming-a-codespace)."
+For more information, see "[AUTOTITLE](/codespaces/customizing-your-codespace/renaming-a-codespace)."

 To find the name of a codespace: